Max17777/onlybundlr/README.md

 };
 ```

 ### Utils: Uploading Images

 The next utility function accepts an image and a file type, then it checks the price to upload that image using `bundlr.getPrice()`, checks the current node balance, adds additional funds if needed, finally uploads the file using `bundlr.upload()`.
 This function will cause the browser wallet to popup twice, once to sign the funding transaction and once to sign the upload transaction.

+In cases where the user has up-front funded the Bundlr node with sufficient funds, the browser wallet will only popup once, to sign the upload transaction.

 File name: `utils/upload-image.js`